tjebbemarchand/browser-technologies-1819/notificatie-team/README.md

  1. I addedd a more descriptive message to the update banners.
 Now the score is included for the team you are supporting.
 ![Update banners](./docs/second-iteration/update-banners.jpg)

  2. I added the no script tag in the header if JavaScript is diabled or is not able to load.
+This way, the page will auto reload every 60 seconds.
+If JavaScript is enabled, the browser will automatically reload if there is an update.

 ```javascript
 <noscript>